Hollow Earth Theory and Admiral Byrd: Proof of an Inner Earth?

 Allegedly, he landed his craft and spoke with a representative of the city of Agartha (referred to as Ariana in some accounts), who reprimanded him for humanity’s recent invention of the atomic bomb, and warned that a dark age is to come if humans don’t shape up.
 Byrd was sent on his way, with instructions to bring this message back to the surface people.

 Byrd was a decorated military man and public figure.
 It seems unlikely that he would lie about something he experienced on an expedition, but quite likely he would want to keep it a secret.
 There are few explorers who would be considered more reliable than Richard E. Byrd, so if Byrd did keep such a diary it probably happened.

 But, then again, that's the real issue.
 There are those who say Byrd’s 1947 flight never even occurred, and so the question becomes: Is Byrd’s diary real, or is it a falsification dreamt up by some great hoaxer?

 The story does have one problem: During the time original accounts of this flight to inner earth are alleged to have occurred, Byrd is documented to have been on the other side of the planet in the Antarctic, participating in an exercise called Operation Highjump.
-Of course there are those who attach conspiracy theory to this as well, or label it as intentional misinformation to hide Byrd’s real whereabouts.
+Of course, there are those who attach conspiracy theories to this as well or label it as intentional misinformation to hide Byrd’s real whereabouts.